The Three Biggest Bankruptcy Fears

 No doubt you'll pay more for your credit immediately after a bankruptcy, but within about two years or so, with a clean record otherwise, your credit score could rise to a very respectable level that will allow you to obtain good, if not excellent, credit rates.

-I will lose my property.
+Fear No. 2: I will lose all my property!

 In only about two (2%) percent of bankruptcy cases will individual debtors be required to turn over any property to a bankruptcy trustee.
 For most filers, their personal property and the equity in their real estate will be exempt from turnover.
 Each state either has its own exemption scheme or makes use of the scheme included in the federal bankruptcy laws.
 For the most part, these exemptions will be generous enough to cover your property.